petershin/liferay-learn/docs/dxp/latest/en/site-building/publishing-tools/staging/managing-data-and-content-types-in-staging.md

 ![Configure which application data and content types are published from Staging to Live.](./managing-data-and-content-types-in-staging/images/02.png)

 Here, you can exclude some data and content types during publishing or export to speed up the process.

+!!! warning
+   When selecting *All* or *Date Range*, the following warning notification will appear: "*Publishing all content or using a wide date range will take some time.
+Click "Refresh Counts" to track progress.*" It is recommended to publish a small incremental changes to avoid large publishing processes that can take a long time to execute.

 ### Version History